 Albania is a beautiful country that is becoming more and more popular as a tourist destination.
 Beautiful beaches, towering mountains and intriguing cities make it a fascinating place to visit.

-The country is lesser-known in the wider world and this lack of awareness of the country make it an exciting place to visit.
+The country is lesser known in the wider world and this lack of awareness of the country makes it an exciting place to visit.